davidmytton/alpine-linux-headless-raspberrypi/README.md

 # Howto: Deploy Alpine Linux on a headless Raspberry Pi

+## Deprecated 2022-07-18

+This repo is now deprecated in favor of https://github.com/macmpi/alpine-linux-headless-bootstrap

+## Readme

 The [Alpine Linux
 documentation](https://docs.alpinelinux.org/user-handbook/0.1a/Installing/setup_alpine.html)
 assumes you have a way to access your system directly, such as via a display